If you want to learn how to flush a tankless water heater, you are in the right place!

 The main downside between a professional cleaner and vinegar is that vinegar can take twice as long to clean the tankless water heater.
 Homeowners probably have the patience and time, but contractors likely do not.

-Vinegar will need to circulate in the tankless unit for at least an hour, and you can go longer if you wish.
+Flushing a tankless water heater with vinegar will require it to circulate in for at least an hour, and you can go longer if you wish.
 For most descaling cleaners, you will only need to wait about 30-minutes.

 For vinegar, you should use between 1-4 gallons of vinegar, and one gallon is probably the minimum.
 You want the vinegar to at least cover the inlet port of the circulation pump.
 With pro descaling cleaners, you will need to follow the instructions on the container, but you will likely need to mix it with at least a gallon of water.